bannastre/CV/README.md

 **JP Morgan CIB** London (2011 - 2014)
 *Associate, Marketing Support*

-⋅⋅⋅Senior Sales Operations team-member owning the client relationship for the UK and Scandinavian Sales desks.
+Senior Sales Operations team-member owning the client relationship for the UK and Scandinavian Sales desks.
 - Directly partnered cross–asset teams; designed and delivered a 6wk training program to offshore 12 daily processes.
 - Trusted advisor to Sales with regards operational flow and trade configuration.
 - Incorporated VBA automated controls in a strategic, data-driven initiative to reconcile